ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

    copy the name of a test case object.
 #.
 The **filtering and search** fields let you select all test case objects with a given resolution
    and scaling factor, or that contain a given text string in either the :guilabel:`Name` or :guilabel:`Date modified` fields.
-The Search field uses a non-regex substring search, and the
-   |times-icon| action clears this field.
+The :guilabel:`Search` field uses a non-regex substring search, and the |times-icon| action clears this field.
 #.
 The **test case object buttons** like :wbutton:`EDIT`, :wbutton:`DUPLICATE` and :rbutton:`REMOVE`
    act on the :ref:`currently selected test case objects <alyvix_selector_interface_object_actions>` in the list.
 The :wbutton:`ADD` button will initiate a new screen capture (after a specified